openfoodfacts/openfoodfacts-infrastructure/docs/reports/2023-03-14-off2-opff-reinstall.md

 In opff.

+We need mongodb client to be able to export the database in gen_feeds.

 I'll follow official doc for 4.4 https://www.mongodb.com/docs/v4.4/tutorial/install-mongodb-on-debian/, but we are on bullseye, and we just want to install tools.